mongodb-industry-solutions/agentic-framework/README.md

 ## Getting Started

-Follow these steps to set up the project locally.

 ### Create a New Repository

 1. Navigate to the repository template on GitHub and click on **Use this template**.